-COMMERICAL, INDUSTRIAL AND INSTITUTIONAL USES Non-agricultural commercial, industrial, or institutional uses located in the County's prime agricultural area that are recognized by existing zoning as of May 25, 2022 will be considered as permitted uses.
-For these existing uses, Area Municipal Councils may permit a minor expansion or minor change in use and the Land Division Committee may consider the granting of consents to permit the minor expansion of the use, or the minor adjustment of existing lot boundaries, subject to the policies of Section 3.1.5.6.1.
+COMMERICAL, INDUSTRIAL AND INSTITUTIONAL USES Non-agricultural commercial, industrial, or institutional uses located in the County's prime agricultural area that are recognized by existing zoning as of DATE OF APPROVAL OF THIS AMENDMENT will be considered as permitted uses.
+Area Councils may permit minor expansion or minor change in use and the Land Division Committee may consider the granting of consents for these existing uses to permit the minor expansion of the use or readjustment of property boundaries subject to the policies of Section 3.1.5.6.1

 RECREATIONAL USES

-Recreational uses located in the County's prime agricultural area that are recognized by existing zoning as of January 14, 2009, will be considered as existing non-agricultural uses.
+Recreational uses located in the County's prime agricultural area that are recognized by existing zoning as of January 14, 2009, will be considered as existing uses.
 However, where an existing recreational use has ceased operation and the site is suitable for restoration to agricultural use, the Area Council shall consider rezoning the site back to agriculture as part of their next comprehensive Zoning By-Law update.

-Minor changes in use to existing campgrounds or seasonal trailer parks may be considered in accordance with the existing use policies of this section.
-However, changes to allow for year-round occupancy or permanent residential uses will not be permitted.
+Minor changes in use to existing campgrounds or seasonal trailer parks may be considered in accordance with the existing use policies of this subsection.
+However, changes to allow for yearround occupancy or permanent residential uses will not be permitted.

-With the exception of campgrounds and/or seasonal trailer parks, Area Councils may permit minor expansion or minor change to the existing use, and the Land Division Committee may consider the granting of consents, to permit the minor expansion of the existing use, or the minor adjustment of existing lot boundaries (excluding lot creation) without amendment to this Plan, subject to the policies of Section 3.1.5.6.1.
+With the exception of campgrounds and/or seasonal trailer parks, Area Councils may permit minor expansion or minor change in use and the Land Division Committee may consider the granting of consents to permit the minor expansion of the use or the minor adjustment of property boundaries (excluding lot creation) without amendment to this Plan, subject to the policies of Section 3.1.5.6.1

-3.1.5.6.1 Development Criteria for Minor Expansion or Minor Change of an Existing Non-Agricultural Use
+3.1.5.6.1 Development criteria for minor expansion or minor change of an existing use

-All applications for minor expansion or minor change of an existing non-agricultural use shall satisfy the following criteria:
+All applications for minor expansion or minor change of an existing use shall satisfy the following criteria:

-NEED FOR EXPANSION
+NEED FOR

-The applicant has demonstrated that any proposed lot addition is required for the continued operation of the use and is limited to the minimum area required to accommodate the immediate needs of the use and required individual on-site water services and individual on-site sewage services.
+• The applicant has demonstrated that any proposed lot addition is required for the continued operation of the use and is limited to the minimum area required to accommodate the immediate needs of the use and required individual on-site water services and individual on-site sewage services.
 The proposed expansion area shall be located and configured so as to avoid, or mitigate to the extent feasible, impacts on surrounding agricultural lands and/or operations.

-Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed development and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed development and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+TRANSPORTATION, ACCESS, AND DRAINAGE

-TRANSPORTATION, ACCESS, AND DRAINAGE • Other existing or proposed infrastructure, including stormwater management and road access are demonstrated to be adequate to serve the proposed development to the satisfaction of the Area Municipality and/or County, as applicable, and shall be in accordance with the applicable policies of Sections 3.2.7.2 Water Quality and Quantity and Section 5.1, County Transportation Policy.
+Existing or proposed services including stormwater management and road access are demonstrated to be adequate or will be made adequate to serve the proposed development to the satisfaction of the Area Municipality and/or County as applicable and shall be in accordance with the requirements of the County including the applicable policies of Sections 3.2.7.2 Water Quality and Quantity and Section 5.1 County Transportation Policy.

-The proposed development shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent or mitigate adverse impacts from noise, odour, dust, vibration, traffic, lighting, visual intrusion, and other potential off-site impacts and minimize risk to public health and safety.
+The proposed development shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent or mitigate adverse impacts from noise, odour, dust, vibration, traffic, lighting, visual intrusion and other potential off-site impacts and minimize risk to public health and safety.